jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 </P>
 <blockquote>
   <P>I hereby certify that the foregoing is a true and correct copy of the letter sent by me to the Board of Commissioners, D. C., under
-  <a name="page3"></a>date of November 13, 1950, at the direction of the President of the Board of Education.
+  date of November 13, 1950, at the direction of the President of the Board of Education.
   </P>
   <P>This is the usual letter which is sent to the Board of Commissioners whenever the Board of Education or its members or its public school officers have been sued, and is in accordance with Chapter 1, Article 9, section 1 of the rules of the Board of Education, which provide, when legal advice or service as counsel is desired by the Board of Education upon matters relating to the administration of school affairs, application shall be made to the Commissioners, D. C., for the services of the Corporation Counsel of the District of Columbia.
   </P>